mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The decorator doesn't change and doesn't wrap the decorated function with any additional logic.

-> As convenience, this decorator will also set literal parser, if none was set already.
+> For convenience, this decorator will also set a literal parser, if none was set already.

 ### Example

-Read-only scalar that converts `datetime` object to string containing ISO8601 formatted date:
+A read-only scalar that converts `datetime` object to string containing ISO8601 formatted date:

 ```python
 datetime = ScalarType("DateTime")